 On Impulse 1 the Enemy Character arms the grenade.
 It will not do anything other than Spot and/or Duck Back.
-Place a Grenade Marker on the Enemy Character and a Grenade Target Marker on the closest Friendly Character within 3 hexes (chosen randomly if more than one).
+Place a Grenade Marker on the Enemy Character and a Grenade Target Marker on the closest Friendly Character within 4 hexes (chosen randomly if more than one).

-On Impulse 2 the Enemy Character will move a single hex but only if the closest Friendly Character is four hexes away or the one-hex move would place the Enemy Character adjacent to a Friendly Character in a Building hex.
+On Impulse 2 the Enemy Character will move a single hex but only if the Character's Grenade Target Marker is four hexes away or the one-hex move would place the Enemy Character adjacent to the Character's Grenade Target Marker in a Building hex.
 If neither of these is true, the Enemy Character will not move.
 If the Enemy Character does not move, and there is no Friendly Character in the hex with the Grenade Target Marker, move the Grenade Target Marker one hex.
-The hex moved to must be closer to a Friendly Character.
+The hex moved to must be closer to their Grenade Target Marker